lucia-auth/lucia/docs/pages/tutorials/github-oauth/nextjs-app.md

 # Tutorial: GitHub OAuth in Next.js App router

-Before starting, make sure you've setup your database and middleware as described in the [Getting started](/getting-started/nextjs-app) page.
+Before starting, make sure you've set up your database and middleware as described in the [Getting started](/getting-started/nextjs-app) page.

 An [example project](https://github.com/lucia-auth/examples/tree/v3/nextjs-app/github-oauth) based on this tutorial is also available.
 You can clone the example locally or [open it in StackBlitz](https://stackblitz.com/github/lucia-auth/examples/tree/v3/nextjs-app/github-oauth).